 I remember the first year he was president at graduation.
 I don't know if it was Tony's shape or his choice of pants, but his pants would always hang loose to the floor.
 So he's there at graduation and his robe is too long and his pants are hitting the floor.
 The guy next to him had pants like high-water pants and that made Tony all the more extreme.
 The faculty is sitting there being our usual catty selves, watching the performance.
 Tony lost his money out of his pocket.
 He tried to get under his commencement robe to stop it from falling.
 He was wiggling around on the stage.
-Nickles and dimes were rolling around under the regents, the speaker, and the other platform guests.
+Nickles and dimes were rolling around under the regents, the speaker, and the platform guests.
 The choir was signing Battle Hymn of the Republic.
-Warren Fox, the vice chancellor for academic affairs, and Regent Joan Sheerin cringed.
+Warren Fox and Joan Sheerin cringed.
 I tried to get the money off the floor.
-Don Carlson, our political science instructor, was snickering.
+Don Carlson was snickering.
 Michon Mackedon, from the Fallon campus, turned around and shushed us.
 The best thing to do would have been to do nothing.
 We thought it hysterical that she was going to try to make us be quiet.

 I sorta came to WNCC with the furniture.
 I started teaching mathematics at WNCC at Stead in 1971, the first year the college opened.
 When they started hiring full-timers, Leon van Doren interviewed me.
 And here I am.
-Twentysomething years later, I'm still here.
+Twenty-one years later, I'm still here.
 At the moment, I'm assistant dean of instruction at WNCC.
-I know middle management at WNCC does not have a history of long-term tenure.
+I know middle management at WNCC does not have a history notable for long-term tenures.

-The WNCC operation at Stead was bizarre in the early days.
-It was like the chaos in "Catch 22."
-But it also had an innocent collegiality about it.
+The WNCC Stead operation was bizarre, not unlike the chaos of Catch 22.
+But it had a collegiality about it.
 Everybody was dissolved in an enterprise bigger than themselves, and that's an experience few people ever have in academia.
+Once the politics moved in, the exhilaration was over.
 The place had real classrooms and blackboards, and it was like a real school.
-But it was still an old military facility, put up as temporary and far from everywhere, fifteen miles north of Reno.
+But it was still an old military facility, put up as temporary and far from everywhere, 15 miles north of Reno.